erwango/blesensor/README.rst

 Overview
 ********

-Application demonstrating the BLE role via sensor data process .
-It has several well-known and vendor-specific GATT services that it exposes.
+Application demonstrating the BLE role via sensor data process.

 Requirements
 ************

-* BlueZ running on the host, or
-* A board with BLE support
+* A ST Board with BLE support
+* X-NUCLEO-IKS01A1/2 Shield

 Building and Running
 ********************

-This sample can be found under :zephyr_file:`samples/bluetooth/peripheral` in the Zephyr tree.
+This sample can be found under :zephyr_file:`samples/bluetooth/blesensor` in the Zephyr tree.

-See :ref:`bluetooth samples section <bluetooth-samples>` for details.